 - Preheat the oven to 325ºF and lightly grease 3 mini loaf pans, or a regular sized muffin pan.

-- In a medium sized mixing bowl, combine the almond flour, tapioca starch, cocoa powder, and sea salt.
+- In a medium sized mixing bowl, combine the almond flour, tapioca starch, cocoa powder, baking powder, and sea salt.
 Stir in the grated zucchini until it's completely coated in the flour mixture.

 - Add the honey, butter, eggs, and vanilla extract, and mix to combine.
 Then mix in the ½ cup of chocolate chips, and portion the batter equally in the mini loaf pans.
 If you're using a muffin pan, you'll need to take them out sooner, around 20 minutes baking time.